Bourbon vs. Tennessee Whiskey: What Sets Them Apart?

 Understanding Bourbon: The Basics

 Bourbon is a favorite American whiskey with a long history and strict rules.
-It must be made in the United States and have at least 51% corn in its mix.
-This makes bourbon sweet and different from other whiskeys.
+Producers must make it in the United States and include at least 51% corn.
+This gives it its sweetness and distinguishes it from other whiskeys.

-The way bourbon is made is very controlled.
+Bourbon production follows strict controls.
 Distillers use new charred oak barrels for aging, which adds special flavors and colors.
-The spirit goes into these barrels at no more than 62.5% alcohol and is bottled at 40% ABV.
+The distillers fill these barrels with the spirit at no more than 62.5% alcohol and bottle it at 40% ABV.
 Charred oak is key in bourbon’s taste and smell.

 The Origin of Bourbon